Real Estate Tokens: Future or Fad? The Risks You MUST Know

 What Tokenized Real Estate Actually Is

-Here's the basic idea.
-Someone buys a property — let's say a $4.2 million apartment building in Austin.
-They create a legal entity (usually an LLC) that holds the property.
-Then they issue digital tokens on a blockchain that represent fractional ownership of that LLC.
-You buy tokens.
-You own a piece of the LLC.
-The LLC owns the building.
-Congrats, you're a real estate investor.
+Someone buys a $4.2 million apartment building in Austin.
+They create an LLC to hold the property, then issue digital tokens on a blockchain representing fractional ownership of that LLC.
+You buy tokens, you own a piece of the LLC, the LLC owns the building.

 The Liquidity Lie